 Taking a photo with a tiger in Thailand is not that awesome.
 That tiger will actually be heavily tranquilized and living an awful life.
 When these pictures inevitably show up in places like Tinder, very few people are impressed.
 (See: Tigers of Tinder or this article on tiger selfies.)

 Elephant riding sounds fun, but the animals are often horribly abused and traumatized so that they’ll later obey commands.
 Ethical elephant sanctuaries let you feed and wash the animals, but not ride them.

 18. Animals might be dicks to you though

-19. Learn something new
+19. Take a chance to learn something new

 20. Know your scams

-Keep an eye on any taxi-meters: they may be rigged up to go many times faster than normal.
+Keep an eye on any taxi meters: they may be rigged up to go many times faster than normal.
 Be sure to take photos of any equipment you rent, so no one can claim that you damaged it (when in fact you didn’t).
 Read the scams section of travel guides or travel wikis for more location-specific scams.